 To begin studies in the spring semester (program semesters 2, 4 or 6)

-To apply for admission to a degree program at Europa-Universität Flensburg, you must complete two steps:
+Applicants to Europa-Universität Flensburg must complete two steps:

-- Go through the required steps in our online application portal
+- Fill out all required fields in our online application portal.

-After it receives your application, the university will review all your documents.
-You can then check for yourself in the application portal whether your application is complete, or whether any documents are missing—in which case you will receive an email from the admissions office informing you that your application status has changed.
-Please note: you must submit any missing documents listed in the application portal by the application deadline.
-Late submissions after the application deadline has passed will NOT be accepted.
+After receiving your application, EUF will review all your documents.
+During this time, you can check for yourself in the application portal to make sure your application isn't missing any documents.
+If they are, you will receive an email from the admissions office informing you that your application status has changed.
+Please note: You must submit any missing documents listed in the application portal by the application deadline.
+Late applications will not be accepted.

 If you have made a mistake in the online application or if you want to change your application, you can reapply online at any time.
 You will then receive a new application number.
 Only your most recently submitted application will be considered in the selection process; all previous applications will be disregarded.

 You may only apply for one restricted-admission degree program (or a combined restricted-admission degree program).
-If you apply for several applications for admission-restricted programs, during the selection process the university will only consider your most recent application processed by the admissions office.
+If you submit several applications for admission-restricted programs, only your most recent application will be considered.

-Please note: Online applications submitted before the official application start date cannot be considered.
-This also applies if your application materials are received after the application deadline.
+Please note: Online applications submitted before the official application start date or after the application deadline cannot be considered.
 The responsibility for ensuring that your application is received by the deadline is entirely up to you.